SaifullahIlyas/DogsBread-MVVM/README.md

 * Some other design patterns implemented are singleton internal, facade exposable, and decorator.
 * Some heavily used programming paradimes are OOP(Object Oriented programming , FP(Functional Programming) and POP(Protocols Oriented Programming)

+# Tested Environment
+  The implemented solution is tested on iOS 14.5 and the source code was compiled with Xcode 12.5.
+Maybe some issues will encounter on iOS 15(like navigation bar  styling)
 # Framework Used
 * Cocoa Touch
 * Combine